12 Top Tips To Recruiting Your Next Employee!

 When I’m talking about recruitment, I always recommend a little planning and a simple consistent process that can be followed each and every time you recruit.

-Here are my 12 Top Tips to Recruiting New Employees in a small business
+13 Top Tips to Recruiting New Employees in a Small Business

 Recruitment may not always be the most appropriate course of action.
 Take some time to review the status quo and consider your range of options.
 Ask yourself the following questions: